In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Introduction

 However, the behavior of the pion energy spectral or pion flow could also be sensitive to the pion potential~\cite{Xiong1993,Buss2012,Guo2015,Feng2016,Liu2018}.
-The reason is that, near the beam energy around 300 MeV/nucleon, the pions are produced through the low mass $\Delta$s.
-The produced pions via the low mass $\Delta$s decay have the smaller momentum, so they have the longer mean-free-path since the cross sections of $\pi+N$ near the threshold energies are relative small~\cite{Ono2019}.
-Consequently, one can expect that the in-medium effects on pion propagation and collision become more and more important.
-The relativistic Vlasov-Uehling-Uhlenbeck (RVUU) model calculations had shown that the $\pi^-/\pi^+$ ratio is reduced about 10\% by considering the in-medium pion dispersion relation, and a large effect is also observed in isospin-dependent Boltzmann-Uehling-Uhlenbeck (IBUU)~\cite{Guo2015} calculations at subthreshold energy.
-There exists the model dependence on the in-medium effects on the pion production mechanism in the transport model simulations partly due to the separate treatments on pion potential, the $\pi N\to \Delta$ cross sections and $\Delta \to \pi N$ decay widths.
-Thus, providing a theoretical description on the pion potential, the $\pi N\to \Delta$ cross sections and $\Delta \to \pi N$ decay widths in isospin asymmetric nuclear matter from the same Lagrange will be very useful for us to deeply understand the pion production mechanism and reduce the model uncertainties related to the medium corrections separately for pion potential and $N\pi\to \Delta /\Delta\to N\pi$ .
+The reason is that, for beam energy below 0.3 A GeV, the pions are mainly produced through the low mass $\Delta$s.
+The produced pions via low mass $\Delta$s decay have smaller momentum ($|\mathbf{k}|<0.119$ GeV $< m_\pi$), so they have longer mean-free-path given that the cross sections of $\pi+N$ near the threshold energies are relative small~\cite{Ono2019}.
+Consequently, one can expect that the in-medium effects on pion propagation and collision gradually become more important, and the on-shell transport seems reasonably accurate.
+The relativistic Vlasov-Uehling-Uhlenbeck (RVUU) model calculations showed that the $\pi^-/\pi^+$ ratio is reduced by approximately 10\% by considering the in-medium pion dispersion relation, and a large effect is also observed in isospin-dependent Boltzmann-Uehling-Uhlenbeck (IBUU)~\cite{Guo2015} calculations at subthreshold energy.
+There exists model dependence on the in-medium effects on the pion production mechanism in the transport model simulations partly due to the separate treatments on pion potential, the $\pi N\to \Delta$ cross sections and $\Delta \to \pi N$ decay widths.
+Thus, providing a theoretical description of the pion potential, $\pi N\to \Delta$ cross sections and $\Delta \to \pi N$ decay widths in isospin asymmetric nuclear matter from the same Lagrange is very useful to achieve a deep understanding of the pion production mechanism and reduce the model uncertainties related to the medium corrections separately for pion potential and $N\pi\to \Delta /\Delta\to N\pi$ .